 Enjoy casual options at Tangaroa Terrace and tropical libations at Trader Sam's Enchanted Tiki Bar.
 Tadpoles can enjoy all-you-can-eat options inside Goofy's Kitchen, which offers breakfast and dinner character dining.

-This hotel is the farthest of all the Disney properties from Disneyland Park, about a 15-minute walk away (or five to 10 minutes to the monorail).
-This hotel just got more convenient to Disney California Adventure with about a five-minute walk to the theme park.
-There is a dedicated walkway just for Paradise Pier guests that takes them straight into the theme park, entering across from The Golden Zephyr in Paradise Gardens Park.
+This hotel just got more convenient to Disney California Adventure with about a five-minute walk to that theme park.
+There is a dedicated walkway just for Pixar Place Hotel guests that takes them straight into the theme park, entering across from The Golden Zephyr in Paradise Gardens Park.
+It's such as game changer!
 All on-site Disneyland Resort hotel guests can access this walkway.

 Top Benefits of Staying at Disneyland Resort Hotels

 Two of the hotels offer on-site character dining, including a high-end character dining experience, the Disney Princess Breakfast Adventures at Disney's Grand Californian Hotel & Spa.
-Buffets and character dining have returned, and character meet and greets (and hugs!) are back too!

 Location, Location, Location

 We cannot tell you enough how much easier it is to stay on property.
 All Disneyland Resort hotels are within walking distance of the theme parks, Downtown Disney and each other.
 You have short waits to get through security, and you have no stress about parking each day.
 It's easy to hop back to the hotel for pool time, dining or a nap.
 It's also really convenient.
-You can set up to pay for items with your room key or arrange to have your packages sent to your room, so you don't have to carry them around the parks (now available!).
+You can set up to pay for items with your room key or arrange to have your packages sent to your room, so you don't have to carry them around the parks.

 Better Theme Park Reservation Availability

 All Disneyland visitors must have a valid park ticket and theme park reservation to enter a theme park — that includes hotel guests.
 Many days do sell out in advance.
-Ticket buyers may book as early as 120 days in advance.
+Ticket buyers may book as early as 180 days in advance.
 Magic Key holders can reserve up to 90 days in advance.
 Here’s a hop tip: If you plan to visit the theme parks, you should check for theme park reservation availability first before booking your hotel room, as a resort hotel room reservation does not guarantee theme park access.

 That being said, one of the greatest benefits of staying at a Disneyland Resort hotel is the fantastic theme park availability.
 Even if it looks like there are no reservations for the day you want to visit, if you have a hotel reservation linked to your Disneyland account, when you search for theme park reservations, you'll likely see better availability.
 That goes for discount theme park tickets purchased through Undercover Tourist!